00ec454/Ask/README.md

 }
 ```

-After adding the necessary permissions into your manifest file,
+2. Adding the necessary permissions into your project manifest file
-Add the following code in your class and that is all you need.
-You can do all you want in `granted` or `denied` methods
+3. Add the following code in your class to request the runtime permissions
 ```java
         Ask.on(context)
                 .forPermissions(Manifest.permission.ACCESS_COARSE_LOCATION